 Program support: communication and support for program managers, especially in regards to risks, issues, and dependencies to find solutions to keep the program healthy

 The line between project management and project portfolio management is often blurred because people attempt to accomplish all of the tasks we discussed under the heading of project management.
 For companies that work on a large number of projects, it makes sense to clearly delineate between PPM and project management.
-To sum it up, project portfolio management focuses on the execution of individual projects, while PPM keeps the big picture in mind to make strategic decisions.
+Project management focuses on the execution of individual projects, while PPM keeps the big picture in mind to make strategic decisions.
 When a company doesn’t use project portfolio management, they often run into the common problem of implementing too many unimportant projects.
 This practice causes employees to be constantly overloaded and overextended.
 It also leads to projects being stopped due to low quality or simply because they are not feasible.
 Without PPM, a bottom-up approach consumes unnecessary resources, neglects the business strategy, and pits projects against each other in a competition that usually only has one winner.